Interviewer:'From looking at your CV, it seems that you studied at the University of Birmingham. Can you tell me a little about what you studied?'

 All the courses in the master's were very practical or vocational, like for example courses on employment law and business administration.
 In fact, my thesis was on employment law in the retail sector.
 I enjoyed everything about the master's and I got a very high final grade.

-After that, I decided that I didn't want to do a PHD, I wanted to start my career and use what I'd learnt in the real world.'
+After that, I decided that I didn't want to continue at university and do a PhD, I wanted to start my career and use what I'd learnt in the real world.'

 Interviewer:'Excellent, and what about at school?'